About 🔗

-This blog came about as I struggled with wanting to share stories and projects online, but not wanting to be trapped on social media.
-I, like everyone, need a place to share stories, I love sharing stories.
-But I don’t like the advert-heavy, addictive nature of social media apps.
-The blog therefore emerged as a place to act as a portfolio for my web development projects and a traditional blog.
+I want a place to share stories that isn’t the advert-filled, hyper-partisan, toxic world of social media.
+This blog emerged as a place to act as a portfolio for my web development projects and a traditional blog.

 Blogs with a consistent, domain-specific type of content like Steve McCurry’s photography blog, or idiosyncratic blogs packed full of information that operate more like a place for imparting ideas like Bret Victor’s, blogs with humorous trip reports like Julian Todd’s, random old blogspots like Straybob’s, places to share deep, meaningful stories like Ben Winston’s.

 Many of these blogs sit in lost, forgotten corners of the internet and that’s something I like about them.
 The stories and content on them sinks deep into your subconscious until you barely recognise it’s there because it’s a part of you.
-Social media is like sitting down for a drink in a club, it’s intoxicating, there’s flashing lights and music blaring, you’re engrossed but you’re distracted, barely able to enjoy what you’re consuming because it’s not designed to be a deep, fulfilling experience.
+Social media is like sitting down for a drink in a club, it’s intoxicating, there’s flashing lights and music blaring, you’re engrossed but you’re distracted, your senses are overwhelmed, and the owner only really wants you there to sell you things and maybe even to take advantage of you.
 Visiting someone’s personal blog is like popping round to an old friend’s house for dinner that they’ve made to share.
+It’s familiar, and the ideas that are being transported by electromagnetic waves and via deep-sea cables from my fingers to your eyes then down neurons to your brain are all mine, from me to you.
+There’s no algorithm to make you love an ideology or addictive features to hack your attention.

-It’s an experience, it’s intentional, it’s identity, and it’s connection with an individual.
-Big words.
-But anyway, this is my lost old little corner of the internet, welcome.
+Visiting a personal blog is an experience, it’s intentional, it’s identity, and it’s connection with an individual.
+But anyway, this is my little corner of the internet, welcome.

 Matt Chaib